milroyg/wordpress-dfes/wp-content/plugins/location-weather/readme.txt

 * Enable/Disable Preloader

-## ☔ Weather Forecast – Display Daily Weather Forecast for Up to 16 Days and Hourly Forecast for Up to 5 Days (PRO)🔥🔥🔥 ##
+## Weather Forecast – Display Daily Weather Forecast for Up to 16 Days and Hourly Forecast for Up to 5 Days (PRO) ##

 Display accurate and detailed weather forecast updates, including hourly and daily weather forecasts of any location worldwide.